-- Until further notice, all churches are to remain closed and public liturgies, including Mass, will not be celebrated in our churches.
-Because of this exceptional situation, the obligation for the faithful to attend Mass on a Sunday or Holyday of Obligation and to fulfil Easter Duties at this time is removed.
+N.B.
+Until further notice, the obligation for the faithful to attend Mass on a Sunday or Holyday of Obligation is suspended.